- Conduct a heuristic evaluation using Nielsen's framework

 Key Takeaways

 - Heuristic evaluation uses trained evaluators and established principles to identify usability problems without user involvement.
-Use 3–5 evaluators for adequate coverage.
+Use 3 to 5 evaluators for adequate coverage.

 - Cognitive walkthrough focuses on learnability by tracing task steps and asking whether a new user would succeed at each step.